jorgeacunam/Ambulance-allocation-optimization-models-for-the-ED-overcrowding-instances/README.md

 6) 200 ambulance emergencies and 30 EDs.

-Feel free to contact me if you have any question about implementation.
+Feel free to contact me if you have any questions about implementation.